Spica-Vir/Spica-Vir.github.io/_posts/2022-01-23-CRYSTAL17 known issues.md

 : **Solution** To examine the eigenvectors of mass-weighted Hessian matrices during phonon band calculations, insert `MODES` in the `FREQCALC` block.
 Or an alternative is suggested to make the output clearer: Run frequency calculations at Γ first and restart the calculations for phonon bands.

+`fort.9` tested on *parallel edition* - A noticeable issue about empty binary wavefunction file for restarted jobs : Unlike optimization module, the frequency module does not save binary wavefunction files (fort.9) of subsequent SCF calculations, so the fort.9 file for a restarted calculation is empty.

+: **SOLUTION** Use the fort.9 file of the initial run.

 # Properties
 `CPHF` *both editions* - A noticeable issue about supported exchange-correlation functionals.
 : Only a limited number of functionals are supported in CPHF/KS method.
 Listed in the manual.